 2. Greek Yogurt.
 Plain Greek yogurt is my preference to keep this smoothie lower in sugar, but you can also use vanilla yogurt.

 3. Milk.
 Use your milk of choice.
-Dairy, almond milk and oat milk are all good options.
+Dairy milk, almond milk and oat milk are all good options.

 4. Vanilla.
+This is my secret ingredient!
 A little bit of vanilla extract adds a hint of sweetness and delicious flavor to this banana smoothie.
 You can omit the vanilla extract if you’re using vanilla Greek yogurt.

 Choose one or more of these extras to add to your smoothie to boost the flavor and nutrition!